 Building and sustaining a positive school climate is a complex challenge requiring evidence-informed solutions.
 A whole-school approach, which involves all members of the school community, is also important in supporting efforts to ensure that schools are safe, inclusive, and accepting.
 It is an effective approach to making systemic changes that will benefit all students and the broader community.

 All students, parents, and teachers and other school staff have the right to be safe, and to feel safe, in their school community.
 With this right comes the responsibility to contribute to a positive school climate.

 The provincial Code of Conduct sets clear provincial standards of behaviour.
-These standards of behaviour apply to students whether they are on school property, on school buses, at school related events or activities, or in other circumstances that could have an impact on the school climate.
+These standards of behaviour apply to students whether they are on school property,in a virtual learning environment, on school buses, at school- related events, or activities in before and after school programs or in other circumstances that could have an impact on the school climate.